-The Elsa Heisel Sule Foundation consists of the Trustee, Grants Manager, Program Officers, Advisory Board members and Board Ambassadors.
+The Elsa Heisel Sule Foundation consists of the Trustee, Grants Manager, Program Officers, and Advisory Board members.
 The Advisory Board meets four times a year to take an active role in reviewing grant proposals, site visits of nonprofits, participating in research and analysis, monitoring and evaluating grant success, reviewing the trust’s investments policies and returns, and the fiduciary investment responsibilities.
 The Foundation members represent a wide range of perspectives, backgrounds and experience.

-The Trustee, Staff and Advisory Board Members immerse themselves into the philanthropic culture by attending conferences of philanthropists, nonprofit organizations and educational advancement classes at international, national, and local organizations such as: Exponent Philanthropy, Philanthropy Ohio, Grant Makers for Effective Organizations(GEO), Kentucky Philanthropy Initiative, Social Venture Partners Cincinnati, Kentucky Nonprofit Network, PEAK Grantmaking, Association of Fundraising Professionals, Cannon Financial Institute, Social Enterprise, Impact 100 Cincinnati, Council on Foundations, Foundant Technologies.
+The Trustee, Staff and Advisory Board Members immerse themselves into the philanthropic culture by attending conferences of philanthropists, nonprofit organizations and educational advancement classes at international, national, and local organizations such as: Exponent Philanthropy, Philanthropy Ohio, Grant Makers for Effective Organizations(GEO), Social Venture Partners Cincinnati, Kentucky Nonprofit Network, PEAK Grantmaking, Association of Fundraising Professionals, Cannon Financial Institute, Social Enterprise, Leadership Council of Impact 100 Cincinnati, Council on Foundations, and Foundant Technologies.

 V. RUTH KLETTE, JD, LLM Tax